This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Anyway, they had some interesting flavoured nuts, plus caramel macadamia popcorn!
 I went back for extra samples of that.
 I was disappointed they didn’t have macadamia nut ice cream though.
 This was my favourite growing up.

 For the next hour or so we stayed on the bus as we drove up the coast and Wes spoke about the different towns and areas we drove through.
 He told us stories about Hawaii’s history, passed on tips for the Polynesian Cultural Centre and told us where to go snorkelling.
-We then arrived in the North Shore, Oahu’s surfing hotspot.
-We got out at Sunset Beach and I was amazed at the size of the waves here.
+We then arrived on the North Shore, Oahu’s surfing hotspot.
+We got out at Sunset Beach and I was amazed at the size of the waves there.
 I mean, I’m Australian but I’ve never seen waves that big anywhere back home.

 I might have also been mesmerised by the colour of the water.
 And the fact a guy walked past me with a surfboard literally snapped in two.
 No big deal.
 Apparently, the waves retreat in summer, so it’s open to all swimmers then.
 After seeing it in February, I now NEED to go back in summer.

-The final stop on our tour as we completed our circle was Dole Plantation.
+The final stop on our tour of east Oahu (as we completed our circle) was Dole Plantation.
 They sell pineapple everything, including a very popular pineapple soft-serve ice cream.
 I opted for some fresh pineapple juice, which was so sweet and delicious.
 The number of pineapple souvenirs inside was impressive.
 You can also take a train around the grounds.
 Wes told us all about pineapple harvesting before we arrived too.

-Then we drove back into Honolulu and I arrived back at my hostel about eight hours after the trip began.
+Then we drove back to Honolulu city and I arrived back at my hostel about eight hours after the trip began.
 Can I just mention Honolulu traffic though?
-There were already kilometres of slow-moving traffic going in the opposite direction at about 3 pm.
+There were already kilometres of slow-moving traffic going in the opposite direction at about 3 p.m.
 Seeing this made me even more appreciative of the tour and its ease.